top of page

 These are the customizable variables that will be used in the terraform module.
 The variables are self-explanatory like VPC id and subnet ids where your EKS cluster will be running.
 The variable cluster_enabled_log_types is the list of the desired control plane logs to enable.
 These logs will be available in Cloudwatch -> LogGroups.
 The other variables are regarding the Autoscaling Group Instance counts.

 We also focus on cost reduction so we are using Spot Instances rather than dedicated instances.
 So you can set the spot_price that you want to bid for the instances.
 Spot instances are almost 80–90% cheaper than normal dedicated instances.
-For details about Spot Instances vs Dedicated Instances see AWS Instance Purchasing Options
+For details about Spot Instances vs Dedicated Instances see AWS Instance Purchasing Options.

 Add a provider aws and terraform section to specify region and version.